 For example, use a dictation such as Romeo Echo Alpha Delta India November Gold, India Sierra, Foxtrot Uniform November

-Now, have the children write down the letters to find your hidden meaning.
+Now, have the children write down the letters to find their hidden meaning.

 Can you imagine the joy of the children when they find the answer - Read English?!